======================================================================

 launch.
 It has more than triple the data storage capacity of the

-then-largest cartridge (used for 'Super Mario Bros.') and introduced
+then-largest cartridge (used for 'Super Mario Bros.'), introduced game

-game save capability and lower production costs compared to
+save capability, and had lower production costs compared to

-cartridges, which resulted in lower retail prices for consumers.
-The
+cartridges, which resulted in lower retail prices.
+The add-on also has

-add-on also has a new wavetable synthesis sound channel and more data
+a new wavetable synthesis sound channel and more data storage for the

-storage for the Famicom's audio sample channel.
-Taking advantage of
+Famicom's audio sample channel.
+Taking advantage of the disk's

-the disk's re-writability, Nintendo set up Disk Writer interactive
+re-writability, Nintendo set up Disk Writer interactive kiosks at

-kiosks at retail stores throughout Japan; at each kiosk, consumers
+retail stores throughout Japan; at each kiosk, consumers could buy new

-could buy new games to rewrite onto their old disks or onto new disks.
+games to rewrite onto their old disks or onto new disks.
+Disk Fax

-Disk Fax kiosks allowed players to submit their high scores on special
+kiosks allowed players to submit their high scores on special blue

-blue disks for contests and rankings, predating the online leaderboard
+disks for contests and rankings, predating online leaderboards by

 Although Nintendo committed to exclusively releasing games on the Disk